 Airport I/O Benchmarks

-This document presents some benchmarks of core operations using the Airport extension for DuckDB.
-The benchmarks cover scalar functions, table creation, and selection operations involving both BIGINT and 32-byte string data.
-Results are measured in execution time (duration_sec), CPU usage (cpu_sec), and system CPU usage (cpu_system), and include throughput in rows per second.
+This document presents performance benchmarks for core operations using the Airport extension for DuckDB.
+The benchmarks evaluate scalar functions, table creation, and selection operations with both BIGINT and 32-byte string data types.

-All tests were conducted using 40M to 100M rows, simulating high-throughput analytical workloads.
+All tests were conducted using datasets of 40M to 100M rows, simulating high-throughput analytical workloads typical in production environments.

 Summary Table